kuniyal08/Ethical-Keylogger-Detection-Lab/README.md

 Defensive Analysis: Applied real-world SOC triage techniques using native Linux commands (ps, grep, lsof) to detect and analyze a simulated threat.

 Articulated Documentation: Produced a comprehensive, portfolio-ready report with screenshots, code snippets, and analytical commentary.

-6. Resume Bullet Points

-Ethical Keylogger Development & Detection Lab | GitHub

-Engineered an educational Python keylogger in a controlled Kali Linux environment, leveraging the pynput library and a virtual environment adhering to secure development best practices.

-Simulated SOC analyst detection techniques by enumerating active processes (ps aux | grep python) and identifying suspicious Python execution, successfully isolating the keylogger's PID.

-Conducted a file handle inspection using lsof to analyze the keylogger's system interactions, documenting a complete offensive-to-defensive analysis for a cybersecurity portfolio.

-This project was conducted in a controlled lab environment for educational and portfolio development purposes only.